 Our DIY Hong Kong Family Tour

 We have long been saving up for a family trip to Hong Kong.
 When we finally had enough money, we went last year and did a DIY Hong Kong Family Tour in order to keep the expenses down.
+This was our eldest daughter’s advance birthday trip.

 We booked a promo flight via Cebu Pacific.
 It was a direct flight from Iloilo to Hong Kong.
 Our additional connecting trip would be the Bacolod to Iloilo ferry boat ride.
 Our ticket was planned for five nights.